ozwillo/ozwillo-doc/_includes/3-provisioning.md

 ##### Response from provider

-The response from the provider is ignored in this case, as this request is only a notification of some change that has already occurred on Ozwillo's side.
+The status-changed endpoint must respond with a successful status (200, 202 or 204) in a timely manner (not necessarily waiting for the underlying resources to be actually released/archived or reacquired/restored).
+Ozwillo will then change the instance's state from its database and it will be impossible for users to authenticate to it, and services will disappear from the store.

-Note that it means the provider might not be notified!
-When an instance is in a `STOPPED` status, it's impossible to authenticate on it.
-This means that a `STOPPED` instance should continue to redirect users to Ozwillo for authentication, and should treat a successful authentication as a signal that the instance actually is now `RUNNING`.
+If the request times out, the Kernel will change the instance's state in its database nevertheless.
+Any (timely) non-successful status will abort the status change (so it can be retried later).

-{: .focus .soft}
+Note that the above does not describe the current behavior.
+Currently, the response is ignored, and the provider might not even be notified!
+This means that a `STOPPED` instance should continue to redirect users to Ozwillo for authentication, and should treat a successful authentication as a signal that the instance actually is now `RUNNING` (remember that when an instance is in a `STOPPED` status, it's impossible to authenticate on it).

-_This situation will eventually be improved to reliably notify instances of their status change and keep it synchronized between Ozwillo and the provider.
-To be prepared for such a change, please respond with a successful status (200, 202 or 204) in a timely manner._
+{: .focus .important}

 #### Instance destruction
 {: #s3-destruction}